anushkumar27/graduate-report-template/README.md

 + All platforms: [TexMaker](https://www.xm1math.net/texmaker/)

-You can also [upload this project](overleaf.com/learn/how-to/Uploading_a_project) as .zip to Overleaf to edit and compile the report online.
+You can also [upload this project](https://www.overleaf.com/learn/how-to/Uploading_a_project) as .zip to Overleaf to edit and compile the report online.

-# Testing and using
+# Getting Started

 The report's styles are defined in [`silreport.cls`](./silreport.cls) and also the title page design.

-## Getting Started

 Edit report details [`silreport.cls`](./silreport.cls) Line: 63.